janus-idp/backstage-plugins/plugins/rbac-backend/README.md

 ---

-**NOTE**

-When you add a role in the permission policies configuration file, ensure that the role is associated with at least one permission policy with the `allow` effect.
+**NOTE**: When you add a role in the permission policies configuration file, ensure that the role is associated with at least one permission policy with the `allow` effect.

 ---